barrelstrength/PhpStorm-Live-Templates-Twig-Extended/README.md

 ## Installation

 Copy the `Twig - Extended.xml` file to the location where PhpStorm stores Live Templates on your operating system.
-The PhpStorm docs provide [instructions on installing Live Templates](https://www.jetbrains.com/help/phpstorm/10.0/live-templates.html) on OSX, Windows, and Linux.
+The PhpStorm docs provide [instructions on sharing Live Templates](https://www.jetbrains.com/help/phpstorm/sharing-live-templates.html) on OSX, Windows, and Linux.

 Visit `Preferences->Editor->Live Templates` and ensure that the **Twig - Extended** Live Templates are enabled.